The Longevity Den

 • A slice of lemon, optional

 1. Place the fresh or dried herbs loosely in a small teapot or heatproof jug.
-There is no precise measurement — Ikarians do this by feel and by what the hillside offered that day.
+There is no precise measurement — Ikarians do this by feel.

-2. Pour freshly boiled water over the herbs.
-The water should be hot but not at a rolling boil — around 90°C — to preserve the delicate aromatic compounds.
+2. Pour freshly boiled water over the herbs — around 90°C, not a rolling boil, to preserve the delicate aromatic compounds.

 3. Steep for 6–8 minutes.
 The tea will turn a beautiful amber-gold.

 4. Strain into cups.
-Add a small spoonful of raw honey if desired — Ikarian honey, made from bees foraging wild thyme and heather, is considered among the finest in the world.
+Add a small spoonful of raw honey if desired.

 5. The most important step: do not drink this alone, at your desk, while checking your phone.
 Sit somewhere comfortable.
 Drink it slowly.
 Talk to someone.